What is an ombudsman in England UK?

 An ombudsman never sees the dispute from one person’s point of view and always manages to look at it in an objective manner, so that they could arrive at a fair decision.
 The ombudsman investigates the matter thoroughly, asks questions to get a better clarity and finally comes up with a solution that they think is fair.

-Are their different types of ombudsman services?
+Are their different types of ombudsman services in England UK?

 Yes, there are different types of ombudsman services, and one can go to the one that suits their requirements.